How do we change the system and Rank the Vote in DC?

 It’s easy as 1, 2, 3:

 We must make sure our leaders respond to the values and interests of the people.
-That starts with passing the VOICE Act, a Ranked Choice Voting (RCV) bill introduced by At-Large Councilmember Christina Henderson.
+That starts with passing the VOICE Act, a ranked voting bill that has been introduced by At-Large Councilmember Christina Henderson.

 Why should we change the way we vote?